 At the center of Galactik Fiestamatik, is someone sweating it out on the floor.
 All eyes on her – she doesn’t mind.
 The beat isn’t catchy, it’s hardly Macarena or whatever’s the latest fad.
 There’s something primeval about this, this ritual – Blanco seems to be saying.
 And so, the songs takes a more primitive form – like a proto-EDM, if there is such a thing.
 More than entertainment, art, or culture, dancing as a way to survive.

 Rico Blanco takes elements from synth-pop, New Order, Bjork, David Bowie (esp. the way he promoted and toured for the album) and made them into a stripped down synth-rock record.
-It’s just keyboards, beats, acoustic drums on a couple of tracks, and Blanco’s “dry” vocals.
-Still, this takes a lot from the Rico Blanco we knew since his days with Rivermaya: his songwriting, his knack for catchy choruses and memorable turn of phrase (i.e., Chismis – ang pambansang marijuana / Chismis – sumampalataya).
+It’s just keyboards, beats (no acoustic drums, bar a couple of tracks), and Blanco’s “dry” vocals.
+Still, this takes a lot from the Rico Blanco we knew since his days with Rivermaya: his songwriting, his knack for catchy choruses and memorable turn of phrase (e.g., Chismis – ang pambansang marijuana / Chismis – sumampalataya).

 Though it opens with the seductively dark “Amats” (the video for which features #1 Crush Megan Young) and the digitized ways of breaking up and moving on “Burado,” Galactik Fiestamatik is hardly one would call “uneasy listening”.
 After two “difficult” numbers, Blanco makes it clear that, no, he’s not trying to make his own Kid A or The Lemon of Pink.
 But that is not to say the rest are all radio-friendly stuff.
 Hardly.
 Though I don’t know what’s considered radio-friendly nowadays, much less what’s keeping the radio DJ’s busy.
 I’d say Blanco has a handful here for the faithful.
 Songs one wouldn’t get from, say, AM, FM or internet radio.